charmed-kubernetes/bundle/CONTRIBUTING.md

 ## Licensing

-This charm has been created under the [Apache License 2.0](./LICENSE), which will cover any contributions you may make to this project.
+This bundle has been created under the [Apache License 2.0](./LICENSE), which will cover any contributions you may make to this project.
 Please familiarise yourself with the terms of the license.

-Additionally, this charm uses the Harmony CLA agreement.
+Additionally, this bundle uses the Harmony CLA agreement.
 It’s the easiest way for you to give us permission to use your contributions.
 In effect, you’re giving us a license, but you still own the copyright — so you retain the right to modify your code and use it in other projects.
 Please [sign the CLA here](https://ubuntu.com/legal/contributors/agreement) before